Assassin's Creed Odyssey: Sales

 In its week of release, physical sales were down 25% when compared to Origins.
 In the US the first week of sales were pacing better than any other title of the series on the current generation of consoles.
 Ubisoft said that digital sales of the game were 45% of all sales, which was up by 10 percentage points over the previous year's Assassin's Creed Origins.
 According to Ubisoft, Assassin's Creed Odyssey achieved the best launch-week sales in the franchise's history for the eighth console generation, surpassing Assassin's Creed Origins, which had doubled Assassin's Creed Syndicates sales over their respective first 10 days.
 It was the third best-selling video game in the US in October 2018, only behind Call of Duty: Black Ops 4 and Red Dead Redemption II.
 More than 10 million units of the game had been sold by March 2020.
 Revenue earned from microtransactions was 170% higher in Odyssey when compared to that of Origins.

+In July 2026, following the release of Christopher Nolan's The Odyssey, Assassin's Creed Odyssey experienced a significant increase in player engagement.
+According to IGN, the game's active userbase nearly doubled across PlayStation, Xbox, and Steam within a week of the film's release, with Ubisoft's marketing efforts and the game's availability through subscription services contributing to renewed interest.
+The momentum continued the following month, with the game reaching 89% positive reviews on Steam and overtaking Assassin's Creed II at 86%.